 For instance, economists utilize the knowledge of the concepts of sociology to learn the economic crisis, poverty, slavery, unemployment in pursuit of solving it.
 If the economists are successful in eradicating these economic problems it directly helps in the welfare of the society.
 Economists wanting to study and investigate the economic condition of people at that point in time has to rely on the data and information collected by the sociologists.

 Man’s everyday life is greatly affected by economic relations at a great deal.
 The economic factors play a crucial role in the day to day lives of man, after all, it the economy that keeps man sustain his/her life.
 Keeping this in mind sociologist is greatly concerned with the study of economic conditions.
 It is mandatory for sociologists to study the social aspect of economic lives of social animals.

 Sociologists too study social or could be called economic problems as cited above like slavery, poverty, unemployment and much more by taking into consideration the economic factors in pursuit of finding and solving the causes and reasons of the these stated problems.
 Therefore, we could say that sociology and economics are interdependent.

-Economics is all about the economic life of human beings whereas sociology studies society as a whole with the inclusion of economic life of man as a part of this wide branch of new social science such as the belief system of a particular society, the cultures and traditions, political and legal matters concerned and many other knowledge dealing with the social aspect.
-Despite this differences, both sociology and Economics as branches of social science is interdependent on each other.
-In fact, it is due to these differences that make both the two inter-dependent helping society develop and prosper.
-The relationship between the two disciplines the two is such that one is considered the branch of the other discipline.
-This is because economic society is greatly affected by the social aspect of society and society too is greatly impacted by the economic factors.
+Economics is concerned with the economic life of human beings, whereas sociology is concerned with society as a whole, including the economic life of man as a part of this broad branch of new social science such as a society’s belief system, cultures and traditions, political and legal issues, and many other knowledges dealing with the social aspect.
+Despite these differences, both sociology and economics, as branches of social science, is interdependent on each other.
+In fact, it is due to these differences that they are both interdependent, helping society develop and prosper.
+The relationship between the two disciplines is such that one is considered a branch of the other.
+This is because economic society is greatly affected by the social aspect of society, and society too is greatly impacted by economic factors.